Mayan (schooner): History

 Mayan was designed by John Alden's office in 1946 for Paul and Charles Allen, Paul served as a WWII Navy captain, and was a revision on their Design No. 356 from 1928.
 C. Allen's son, Paul Allen led the construction team at Tewes Dockyard near Belize City, in the former British Honduras.
 Mayan was sailed to New York City after launching.
 She was sold in 1948 and served in the charter trade under a series of owners through the 1950s and 1960s.

-In 1969, musician David Crosby found Mayan in Port Everglades in Fort Lauderdale and purchased her for $22,500 borrowed from Peter Tork.
+In 1969, musician David Crosby found Mayan in Port Everglades in Fort Lauderdale and purchased her for $22,500 borrowed from fellow musician Peter Tork.
 He sailed her from Florida through the Caribbean and the Panama Canal to a new home port in Sausalito, California.
-In 1970, Crosby began living on Mayan full-time and wrote rock songs such as Wooden Ships, Carry Me, and Lee Shore while aboard.
+In 1970, Crosby began living on Mayan full-time and wrote songs such as "Wooden Ships", "Carry Me", and "Lee Shore" while aboard.
 Crosby eventually moved Mayan to Santa Barbara, California.
 He owned her for 46 years.

-In 2005, Mayan was extensively rebuilt by master shipwright Wayne Ettel in Wilmington Harbor, California At that time her Mercedes Benz engine was entirely rebuilt, much of her rigging replaced, and various systems improved or replaced.
+In 2005, Mayan was extensively rebuilt by master shipwright Wayne Ettel.
+At that time her Mercedes Benz engine was entirely rebuilt, much of her rigging replaced, and various systems improved or replaced.

 In 2014, Stacey & Beau Vrolyk purchased Mayan from Crosby and moved her to Santa Cruz, California which remains her home port.
 From 2014 to 2018 during the off-season, the Vrolyk's returned Mayan to Wayne Ettel's boatyard and had her cockpit replaced, new fuel tanks and plumbing made, a holding tank added, a new head and shower built, her rail caps replaced, her Sampson post and many more of her frames replaced, and removed the white paint and varnished the cabin sides and rails.
 In 2022, master rigger Matthew Coale of Santa Cruz converted her from a staysail schooner back into her original design as a transitional schooner and outfitted her for classics racing.